jadriendev/ticket-equipment-system/Readme.md

-# 🎫 Ticket Management System – Login Page
+# 🎫 Ticket Management System

-This login module serves as the secure entry point of the Ticket Management System.
-It authenticates users based on their credentials and account status before granting access to the system’s ticketing features such as creating, tracking, and managing support requests.
+The Ticket Management System is a web-based application designed to streamline the process of reporting, tracking, and managing technical support requests within an organization.
+It allows users to create tickets for issues such as hardware, software, or network problems, while administrators can monitor, assign, and update ticket statuses efficiently.
+The system helps improve response time, maintain organized records of support requests, and provide transparency in handling reported issues.

+---

 ## 🛠 Technologies Used
 <p align="left">